Steve6546/Wallpapers/docs/modules/usage/configuration-options.md

 # Configuration Options

 :::note
-This page outlines all available configuration options for OpenHands, allowing you to customize its behavior and integrate it with other services.
+This page outlines all available configuration options for AZM AI, allowing you to customize its behavior and integrate it with other services.
 In GUI Mode, any settings applied through the Settings UI will take precedence.
 :::